 Borrowing on margin allows you to take advantage of investment opportunities by leveraging your existing equity holdings to buy more securities without depositing more money.
 It can also be a cost-effective way to obtain cash without selling securities.
 By borrowing against securities rather than selling them, you can keep your investment strategy intact and delay recognition of capital gains or losses resulting from the sale of investments.
 You should consult a tax advisor for more details.

 A principal risk of margin borrowing is related to decreases in the market value of the securities in your account.
 While margin borrowing has the potential to amplify gains, it can also magnify your losses.
 If the value of the securities falls significantly, you will need to add additional funds or sell securities held in the account to correct the deficit.
 Even if you do so, we may still sell assets in your account without notifying you first.

 Margin interest is charged on the amount of money you borrow, for the time that you borrow it.
 Margin interest rates are available on our site and are subject to change at any time without notice.
-Interest accrues daily and is generally charged to your account monthly but may be charged sooner, such as when closing or transferring an account.
+Interest is calculated based on the amount borrowed in each account (balance tiers are not calculated across your accounts).
+Interest accrues at the end of each calendar day and is generally charged to your account monthly but may be charged sooner, such as when closing or transferring an account.

 Individual, Joint, Trust, and Business accounts are eligible for margin borrowing.

 Note that if you have multiple accounts of the same type and registration, you are limited to enabling margin borrowing in just one account for each registration.

 - Margin borrowing can only be enabled for one individual taxable account with us in your name, if you have more than one such account with us.